Abduction - toes turn away from the midline of the body

 Achilles Tendonitis- Inflammation of the Achilles Tendon-connective tissue joint the muscles of the calf to the heel bone (calcaneous).

-Achilles Tendon Rupture – Occurs when the achilles tendon (the cord on the back end of the heel) breaks due to age, sports, negligence, etc.
+Achilles Tendon Rupture – Occurs when the achilles tendon (the cord on the back end of the heel) breaks due to age, sports, negligence, etc. Often a sports-related injury for those who suddenly take up activity or are active only on the weekends.
+A “pop” is often felt in the posterior ankle, with edema (swelling), and pain.

 ACR Certified Vascular Lab – All participating doctors, physicians and technicians working in ultrasound must meet specific requirements to be accredited by the ACR ( American College of Radiology.